-Neuro-Linguistic Programming is so spot-on that most people who learn NLP realize it should be taught in primary school.
-By the end of this article, you may agree!
+NLP or Neuro-Linguistic Programming is so spot-on that most people wish they’d learned it in primary school.

 Neuro-Linguistic Programming is a set of skills that reveal the kind of communication that matters most – on the inside and out.